Cookie Management

 [ text after ]

-This approach helps the model to “see” the fragment not as a broken replica, but as part of a connected whole.
+This approach helps the model to “see” the fragment not as a fragmented remark, but as part of a coherent whole.

 📍Example